vulgarcoder/jQuery-Validation-Engine/README.md

 ### Suppress Validation Feature

 Hyperlink and Button ( <button> and input ) allow suppress the validation for special case such as multi fake submit buttons in web page.
-An id attribute for the HTML element is requried.
+An id attribute for the HTML element is required.

 Syntax (HTML5):
 ```html